 Much of Deepak’s two-decade legal career has focused on ensuring access to justice for consumers, workers, servicemembers, veterans, and communities injured by corporate or governmental wrongdoing.
 He has worked with a wide variety of clients and co-counsel, including leading trial firms, national nonprofit organizations, labor unions, individuals, small businesses, state and local governments, and public officials at all levels.
 His generalist appellate practice routinely spans a broad range of fields, including administrative law, constitutional law, and consumers’ and workers’ rights.

-Deepak is “known as a skilled appellate lawyer” (New York Times) and “an all-star" Supreme Court litigator” (Washington Post).
-He’s been described as “one of the emerging giants of the appellate and the Supreme Court bar,” a “heavy hitter,” a “principled” and “incredibly talented lawyer” (Law 360), and a “legal rock star.”
+Deepak is “known as a skilled appellate lawyer” (New York Times) and “an all-star progressive Supreme Court litigator” (Washington Post).
+He’s been described as “one of the emerging giants of the appellate and the Supreme Court bar,” a “heavy hitter,” a “principled” and “incredibly talented lawyer” (Law 360), and a “progressive legal rock star.”
 (New York Law Journal).
 Chambers USA cites his “impressive” and “highly rated appellate practice,” describing him as “an incredible oral advocate” who “writes terrific briefs” and maintains a “vibrant appellate practice focused on public interest cases and plaintiff-side representations.”
 Washingtonian consistently ranks Deepak as one of the “Best Lawyers” for Supreme Court cases; he is the only non-corporate lawyer on the list.
 Fastcase has honored Deepak as “one of the country’s top litigators,” noting that “what sets him apart” is his legal creativity.
 The National Law Journal has singled out Deepak’s “calm, comfortable manner that conveys confidence” in oral advocacy.
 And Empirical SCOTUS cited one of Deepak’s merits briefs as the single most readable brief in a recent Supreme Court term.

 Deepak has filed over one hundred briefs in the U.S. Supreme Court and regularly presents oral argument before the Court.
 In March 2021, Deepak prevailed in Ford Motor Co. v.
 Montana Eighth Judicial District, in which the Court unanimously ruled that people injured by mass-market products can establish personal jurisdiction to sue where their injury occurred, bucking a trend of decisions stretching back four decades.
 In 2019, in Smith v.
 Berryhill, Deepak argued at the Court’s invitation in support of a judgment left undefended by the Solicitor General.
 He is the first Asian-American to be appointed to argue by the Justices.
 In 2017, Deepak’s firm was counsel for parties in three argued merits cases before the Court; he was lead counsel in two, prevailing in both.
 In 2010, Deepak argued AT&T Mobility v.
 Concepcion, a watershed case on corporations’ use of forced arbitration to prevent consumers and workers from banding together to seek justice.